 - Wāhi Tapu protection

-Click here for a map of the area under application.
+Click here for map of the area under application.

-The current application is for a defined area with no shared interests from Poututu Stream to the Pōnui Stream and out to sea.
-We intend to pursue a further application for a wider area including the Waikare river and south, which will involve neighbouring hapu/iwi with shared traditional and current interests.
+The current application is for a defined area with no shared interests from Poututu Stream to the Pōnui Stream and out 12 nautical miles (22km) to sea.

 - Previous Waitangi Inquiries, dating back to 1990 (affidavits, research reports, video evidence)